nucypher/nucypher/docs/source/guides/network_node/ursula_configuration_guide.rst

     - ``http://localhost:8545`` - Geth/Parity RPC-HTTP
     - ``ws://0.0.0.0:8080``     - Websocket Provider

-``<YOUR STAKER ADDRESS>`` is the address you've staked from when following the :ref:`staking-guide`.

 ``<NETWORK_NAME>`` is the name of the NuCypher network domain where the node will run.

 .. note:: If you're participating in NuCypher's incentivized testnet, this name is ``gemini``.

-.. note:: If you're a preallocation user, recall that you're using a contract to stake.
-  Replace ``<YOUR STAKER ADDRESS>`` with the contract address.
-  If you don't know this address, you'll find it in the preallocation file.

 Create a password when prompted